Skip to content

 Note

-Currently, the errorMessage or errorDescription from the external service’s ERROR response is not directly included in the error response sent back to the application.
+Currently, the errorMessage or errorDescription from the external service’s ERROR response isn't directly included in the error response sent back to the application.